Expert Workshop

 • Worker representatives from the Lieferando Works Council

-• Policy & NGO Stakeholders: Miriam Oliver (GIZ), Joanna Brodnowska (Centre for Interdisciplinary Labour Law Studies, European University Viadrina)
+• Policy & NGO Stakeholders: Miriam Oliver (GIZ), Alexandra Wudel (FemAI), Joanna Bronowicka (Centre for Interdisciplinary Labour Law Studies, European University Viadrina)

 • As well as further discussants and stakeholders (to be confirmed).